-Alicia is the Program Assistant for Sustainable Energy and Environment.
+Alicia was the Program Assistant for Sustainable Energy and Environment.
 She advocates for the preservation of the environment, recognition of climate change, and the enactment of legislation that promotes sustainable solutions to our current climate crisis.
 She meets members of Congress on both sides of the aisle to promote FCNL’s environmental policy.

 Before FCNL, she interned for Rep. Alan Lowenthal (CA-47), where she researched the various ways ports affect the environment.
 Additionally, she participated in projects involving drafting legislation and writing memoranda centered on climate change, LGBT rights, civil rights, and defense policy.